2001–02 Boston Celtics season

 The 2001–02 Boston Celtics season was the 56th season for the Boston Celtics in the National Basketball Association.
-The Celtics received the tenth overall pick in the 2001 NBA draft, and selected shooting guard Joe Johnson from the University of Arkansas, but later on traded him along with Randy Brown at mid-season to the Phoenix Suns in exchange for Rodney Rogers and Tony Delk.
-The team also signed free agent Erick Strickland during the off-season.
+The Celtics received the tenth overall pick in the 2001 NBA draft, and selected shooting guard Joe Johnson from the University of Arkansas, and also selected small forward Kedrick Brown out of Okaloosa-Walton Community College with the eleventh overall pick.
+During the off-season, the team signed free agent Erick Strickland.

-The Celtics struggled with a 5–6 start to the regular season, but then won 12 of their next 14 games, and held a 28–21 record at the All-Star break.
-The team later on posted a 7-game winning streak in March, and won eight of their final nine games of the season, finishing in second place in the Atlantic Division with a 49–33 record, earning the third seed in the Eastern Conference, and qualifying for the NBA playoffs for the first time since the 1994–95 season.
+The Celtics struggled with a 5–6 start to the regular season, but then won 12 of their next 14 games, and later on held a 28–21 record at the All-Star break.
+At mid-season, the team traded Johnson, and Randy Brown to the Phoenix Suns in exchange for Rodney Rogers, and Tony Delk.
+The Celtics posted a seven-game winning streak in March, and won eight of their final nine games of the season, finishing in second place in the Atlantic Division with a 49–33 record, and earning the third seed in the Eastern Conference; the team qualified for the NBA playoffs for the first time since the 1994–95 season, ending a six-year playoff drought.

-Paul Pierce averaged 26.1 points, 6.9 rebounds and 1.9 steals per game, and was named to the All-NBA Third Team, while Antoine Walker averaged 22.1 points, 8.8 rebounds, 5.0 assists and 1.5 steals per game, and Kenny Anderson provided the team with 9.6 points, 5.3 assists and 1.9 steals per game.
-In addition, Strickland contributed 7.7 points per game off the bench, while Tony Battie provided with 6.9 points and 6.5 rebounds per game, Eric Williams contributed 6.4 points per game, and Vitaly Potapenko averaged 4.6 points and 4.4 rebounds per game.
+Paul Pierce averaged 26.1 points, 6.9 rebounds and 1.9 steals per game, contributed 210 three-point field goals, and was named to the All-NBA Third Team, while Antoine Walker averaged 22.1 points, 8.8 rebounds, 5.0 assists and 1.5 steals per game, and led the Celtics with 222 three-point field goals, and Rogers contributed 10.7 points and 4.0 rebounds per game in 27 games after the trade.
+In addition, Kenny Anderson provided the team with 9.6 points, 5.3 assists and 1.9 steals per game, while Strickland provided with 7.7 points per game, and Delk contributed 7.4 points per game in 22 games.
+Meanwhile, Tony Battie averaged 6.9 points and 6.5 rebounds per game, Eric Williams contributed 6.4 points per game, and Vitaly Potapenko provided with 4.6 points and 4.4 rebounds per game.

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Pierce and Walker were both selected for the 2002 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Pierce's first ever All-Star appearance.
 In addition, Pierce also participated in the NBA Three-Point Shootout, while before the mid-season trade, Johnson was selected for the NBA Rookie Challenge Game, as a member of the Rookies team.